jainoos007/Blog-App/frontend/README.md

-Todo: create api request to connect with the backend
+Todo: create dashboard for user with image upload and details update
+      create auth provider using redux